Stochastic gradient descent in high dimensions for multi-spiked tensor PCA: Outline of proofs

-becomes dominant in the evolution of the correlations \(m_{12}, m_{21}\), as soon as \(m_{11}\) reaches the microscopic threshold \(N^{-{\frac{p-2}{2p}}}\).
-In other words, \(m_{12}\) and \(m_{21}\) are non-decreasing and they begin to decrease as soon as \(m_{11}\) reaches this microsopic threhsold.
-On the other hand, the correction part of the population generator may become dominant in the evolution of \(m_{22}\), as soon as \(m_{11}\) reaches another microscopic threshold of order \(N^{-{\frac{p-3}{2(p-1)}}}\), leading to a potential decrease of \(m_{22}\).
-Through a careful analysis, we show that this potential decrease is at most of order \(\frac{\log(N)}{N}\), so that \(m_{22}\) remains stable at the scale \(\frac{1}{\sqrt{N}}\) during the ascending phase of \(m_{11}\).
-The evolution of the correlations \(m_{12}, m_{21}\) and \(m_{22}\) as \(m_{11}\) becomes macroscopic is illustrated by the numerical experiment in Figure~\ref{fig: zoom p=3}.
-Once \(m_{12}, m_{21}\) become sufficiently small, we show that the evolution of \(m_{22}\) can still be described by~\eqref{eq: simple sol p>3}, thus ensuring the recovery of the second direction.
-The phenomenon we observe here is referred to as \emph{sequential elimination phenomenon}, as introduced in Definition~\ref{def: sequential elimination}.
-The correlations increase sequentially, one after another.
-When a correlation (e.g., \(m_{11}\)) exceeds a certain threshold, the correlations sharing a row and column index (e.g., \(m_{12}, m_{21}\)) start decreasing until they become sufficiently small to be negligible, thereby enabling the subsequent correlations (e.g., \(m_{22}\)) to increase.
+becomes dominant in the evolution of the correlations \(m_{12}\) and \(m_{21}\) once \(m_{11}\) reaches the microscopic threshold \(N^{-{\frac{p-2}{2p}}}\).
+In other words, \(m_{12}\) and \(m_{21}\) initially grow but begin to decrease once \(m_{11}\) exceeds this scale.
+Similarly, the correction part of the population term may influence the evolution of \(m_{22}\) once \(m_{11}\) reaches another microscopic threshold of order \(N^{-{\frac{p-3}{2(p-1)}}}\), potentially inducing a slight decrease in \(m_{22}\).
+A detailed analysis shows that this decrease is at most of order \(\frac{\log(N)}{N}\), so that \(m_{22}\) remains stable at the scale \(\frac{1}{\sqrt{N}}\) during the growth phase of \(m_{11}\).
+This behavior is illustrated in Figure~\ref{fig: zoom p=3}.
+As \(m_{12}\) and \(m_{21}\) become sufficiently small, the evolution of \(m_{22}\) again follows~\eqref{eq: simple sol p>3}, thus ensuring the recovery of the second direction.
+This mechanism is referred to as the sequential elimination phenomenon (see Definition~\ref{def: sequential elimination}).
+The correlations increase sequentially: when one correlation (e.g., \(m_{11}\)) crosses a critical threshold, the correlations sharing its row or column indices (e.g., \(m_{12}, m_{21}\)) decrease until they become negligible, allowing the subsequent correlations (e.g., \(m_{22}\)) to grow.
 This phenomenon is illustrated in Figure~\ref{fig: p=3,r=2}.
-We remark that if the SNRs are sufficiently separated as described earlier, then exact recovery of the unknown signal vectors is achieved with high probability, which depends on the ratio between the signal sizes, as stated in Theorem~\ref{thm: perfect recovery SGD p>2 asymptotic}.
-Otherwise, recovery results in a permutation of the spikes, determined by the greedy maximum selection of the matrix \(\boldsymbol{I}_0 = (\lambda_i \lambda_j m_{ij}(0)^{p-2} \mathbf{1}_{\{m_{ij}^{p-2}(0) \ge 0\}})_{ij}\), as illustrated in Figure~\ref{fig: p=3, r=2, equal}.
+Finally, we remark that if the SNRs are sufficiently separated, exact recovery of the unknown signal vectors is achieved with high probability, which depends on the ratio between the signal sizes, as stated in Theorem~\ref{thm: general recovery SGD p>2 asymptotic}.
+Otherwise, recovery occurs up to a permutation of the spikes, determined by the greedy maximum selection of \(\boldsymbol{I}_0\), as illustrated in Figure~\ref{fig: p=3, r=2, equal}.